aless80/tantrix/README.md

 Manually closing the windows (e.g. with Alt+F4) now triggers an event so that the server knows it.

 ## TODO
-turns
-decide what to do with log on wroom confirm should send rotation and flush. i see differences in the storage
+check host port for client. where is that? turns decide what to do with log on wroom confirm should send rotation and flush. i see differences in the storage